I build 0→1 products for complex workflows, from early strategy to shipped experience.

 The Problem

 I conducted user research with active traders and internal employees to understand how they thought about advanced order types.
 I wanted to learn if and how users were interacting with this feature on our existing platforms, and what their mindset was around placing these types of trades.
-Here's what we learned:

 The User